MEMORIES AND INFORMATION - STAFFORDSHIRE HOME GUARD

 Addendum:

-Let this page stand as a modest tribute to a remarkable man, rejected by his own country when the latter was under the thrall of a brutal and evil regime and then eager to give service with bravery and devotion to the nation which had given him refuge.
+Let this page stand as a modest tribute to a remarkable man, rejected by the country of his birth when the latter was under the thrall of a brutal and evil regime and then eager to give service with bravery and devotion to the nation which had given him refuge.

 ACKNOWLEDGEMENT

-We are much indebted to Mrs. Elizabeth Aldridge of Devonshire for all the above information about her father, Alexander Schadowsky, and for her generous permission for its publication within this website.
+We are much indebted to Mrs. Elizabeth Aldridge of Devonshire for all the above information about her father, Alexander Schadowsky, and for her generous permission for its publication within this website; to her brother, Julian Sinclair, for additional information about the family's nationality; and to Barry Buffery.